ayush893singh/Coin-toss.py/README.md

 A simple Python project that simulates a single coin toss.
 The program randomly flips a virtual coin and displays either Heads or Tails.

 ---
+# Repository Description

+A simple Python application that simulates a virtual coin toss using Python's built-in "random" module.

+---

 # Features